 After Norman Osborn assumed control of HAMMER and the Initiative, he reformed the Thunderbolts into his personal black ops unit and assassination squad.
 Mister X was part of this incarnation.

 Following HAMMER's downfall, the Thunderbolts were reorganized by Steve Rogers, Luke Cage, and Warden John Walker into a kind of work-release program for superhuman prisoners on the Raft.
 Juggernaut and Hyperion were part of this incarnation.

-Most recently, General "Thunderbolt" Ross reorganized the Thunderbolts under his leadership to pursue private missions.
-Deadpool is part of this incarnation.
+Later, General "Thunderbolt" Ross reorganized the Thunderbolts under his leadership to pursue private missions.
+Deadpool was part of this incarnation.

 Most of the original Thunderbolts reassembled under the command of Bucky Barnes after the Pleasant Hill fiasco.